unkn0wn-root/terraster/plugins/README.md

 plugin_directory: "/path/to/plugins" # Will default to `./plugins` if not specified
 ```

 The load balancer will automatically discover and load plugins from the configured directory during startup.
+Make sure:
+1. Your plugin implements the required Handler interface
+2. The plugin is compiled with CGO enabled
+3. The plugin file has a .so extension
-Make sure your plugin implements the required Handler interface and is properly structured as a Go package.
+4. The plugin is properly structured as a Go package

 ## Testing